-The Petitioner, Everett Frazier, Commissioner, West Virginia Division of Motor Vehicles, advances a single assignment of error.
+The Petitioner, Everett Frazier, Commissioner, West Virginia Division of Motor Vehicles, advances two assignments of error.
 Pursuant to Rule 10(d) of the West Virginia Revised Rules of Appellate Procedure, the assignments of error are not restated here but will be addressed below.